e-finance-frankfurt/server-user/README.md

 Below, we will describe the on-boarding process in detail.

-1. When you have been provided with your username, please make your first **login** as soon as possible given that you yourself will need to set your password.
+1. When you have been provided with your user name and the server address, please make your first **login** as soon as possible given that you yourself will need to set your password.
 Neither will you be provided with an initial password, nor will you be able to change an already set password later on - whatever string you type in during your first login will remain your password.

 2. Having logged in, you will be able to start a jupyter **server** (user instance) - depending on your user name, the JupyterHub will give you different configuration options to choose from.
 Note that user names with `stud_` prefix will *not* have access to GPU-enabled image option(s) `[deep_learning]` as well as larger resource options(s) `[large, extra_large]`.
-Those students that *do* require access to these resources will be assigned a user name without `stud_` prefix.
+Those students that *do* require access to those resources will be assigned a user name *without* `stud_` prefix.

 3. Having started a jupyter server, you will be able to use multiple Python (R, Julia, ...) **kernels** to run multiple programs at the same time, please understand that you do *not* need multiple jupyter servers!
-While we allow that you set up a second jupyter server (named server), please also understand that this will not help you lift resource limits as those are defined on a per-user-basis.
+While we allow that you set up a second jupyter server (named server), please also understand that this will not help you lift resource limits as those are defined on a per-user basis.
 Use named servers *only* as a means to organize your code base.

 4. It is then time to have a look into the [user-manual](user-manual) that will hopefully answer all of your questions.
 Since you are working on a high-performance computing machine that allows for massive parallelization, we provide you with [examples](user-manual/examples) that will help you write better and more efficient code.
 In comparison to your private machine, please understand that your program will not run much faster on this machine if your code is not optimized for parallelization!